-In single Timer mode the output compare function is performed only on CNTR1.
-The difference between both the modes is that, in Single Timer mode, CNTR1 can be compared with any of the four DCR registers, and in Dual Timer mode, CNTR1 is compared with DCR0 or DCR1 and CNTR2 is compared with DCR2 or DCR3.
+In Single Timer mode the output compare function is performed only on CNTR1.
+The difference between both the modes is that in Single Timer mode, CNTR1 can be compared with any of the four DCR registers, and in Dual Timer mode, CNTR1 is compared with DCR0 or DCR1 and CNTR2 is compared with DCR2 or DCR3.
+In ROM devices, the CNTR2 counter is not used for this comparison.

-1. The output compare function is only available for DCRx values other than 0 (reset value).

-2. Duty cycle registers are buffered internally.
-The CPU writes in Preload Duty Cycle Registers and these values are transferred in Active Duty Cycle Registers after an overflow event if the corresponding transfer bit (TRANx bit) is set.
+- 1. The output compare function is only available for DCRx values other than 0 (reset value). - 2.
+Duty cycle registers are buffered internally.
+The CPU writes in Preload Duty Cycle Registers and these values are transferred to Active Duty Cycle Registers after an overflow event if the corresponding transfer bit (TRANx bit) is set.
 Output compare is done by comparing these active DCRx values with the counters.